holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.3.1 Duty of Transparency

-You have a duty to provide transparency upon request in any of the following areas:
+You have a duty to provide transparency in any of the following areas upon request:

-- **(a) Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for your Roles in the Circle.
+- **(a) Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for your Roles.
 - **(b) Relative Priority:** You must share your judgment of the relative priority of any Projects or Next-Actions tracked for your Roles vs. any other potential activities competing for your attention or resources.
 - **(c) Projections:** You must provide a projection of the date you expect to complete any Project or Next-Action tracked for any of your Roles.
 A rough estimate is sufficient, considering your current context and priorities, but without detailed analysis or planning.
 This projection is not a binding commitment in any way, and unless Governance says otherwise, you have no duty to track the projection, manage your work to achieve it, or follow-up with the recipient if something changes.
-- **(d) Checklist Items & Metrics:** You must share whether you have completed any regular, recurring actions that you routinely perform in service of your Roles or your duties as a Circle Member or Partner of the Organization.
-You must also regularly publish any metrics defined by a Circle’s Lead Link, or by any other Role or process granted the authority to define the Circle’s metrics, if you fill a relevant Role in the Circle and have access to the requested data.
+- **(d) Checklist Items:** You must verify whether you have completed any regular, recurring actions that you routinely perform in service of your Roles or your duties as a Circle Member or Partner of the Organization.
+If explicitly requested, you must continue to share these verifications regularly for the specific recurring actions so requested, until you determine they are no longer relevant or useful.
+- **(e) Metrics:** You must publish any metrics related to the work of your role or your duties as a Circle Member or Partner of the Organization, if you have access to the requested data without significant overhead beyond what's otherwise required of you.
+If explicitly requested, you must continue to share these metrics regularly, until you determine they are no longer relevant or useful.
+- **(f) Progress Updates:** You must share a brief summary of progress you've made towards any Accountability or Project of one of your Roles since the last update you published or shared with the requester.
+If explicitly requested, you must continue to share these updates regularly for the specific Accountability or Project so requested, until you determine they are no longer relevant or useful.

 #### 2.3.2 Duty of Processing